 Patio Homes are built in a community of homes that can be attached through shared walls or individual detached houses.
-The exterior maintenance, landscaping, trash, snow removal, exterior insurance, common grounds, and common water are all provided through a Homeowners Association (HOA) fees.
+The exterior maintenance, landscaping, trash, snow removal, exterior insurance, common grounds, and common water are all provided through Homeowners Association (HOA) fees.

-We will tell you who typically purchases Patio Homes, the difference between a condo and patio home, how to finance them and what they cost.
+We will tell you who typically purchases Patio Homes, the difference between a condo and patio home, how to finance them, and what they cost.
 We will also discuss the way they are built and the amenities provided in Patio Home communities.
 When it is time to downsize your life a Patio Home is a great option.

 Who Typically Buys Patio Homes

 Typically, the buyers of Patio Homes are mid-life professionals or retired people.
-A patio home is designed so that you can purchase it, move in and just live.
-Many retired people work their entire life accumulating money and purchasing their dream homes only to realize in retirement that they want to travel to see kids, grandkids or friends in their retirement.
-Their home may be too large and too hard to keep up as the years go by.
+A patio home is designed so that you can purchase it, move in, and just live.
+Many retired people work their entire life accumulating money and purchasing their dream homes only to realize in retirement that they want to travel to see kids, grandkids, or friends in their retirement.
+Their home may be too large and too hard to keep up with as the years go by.
 There comes a time when downsizing becomes the next chapter in their lives.
 Patio Homes become the best choice.

 Why would you want to purchase a patio home

 There is no exterior upkeep of the home whatsoever.
 It makes it easy for the traveling owner who may travel months at a time.
-They simply turn off lights, lock the doors and travel.
+They simply turn off lights, lock the doors, and travel.
 A patio home neighborhood is typically designed whereby no one would ever know that the traveler is gone.
 They are good for the professional who is very busy and does not have time to maintain a yard, yet would like to have beautiful landscapes to enjoy.
 Many patio home neighborhoods are gated communities.
 They provide safety and convenience.
 Not to mention that the neighborhood is full of people who are in the same chapter of life.

 The Difference Between a Patio Home and Condo